 Reconsider interviewing people at the top of a staircase or on a gravel section.
 Instead, pick accessible locations that are easy to navigate with mobility aids like a blindness cane.
-This is better for all people on the news team, as it will be much easier to film on a level surface than on an uneven one.
+This is better for all people on the news team.
+It will be much easier to film on a level surface than on an uneven one.

 Allow students to have scripts printed or on devices

-When I did segments outside of the normal news studio, I would print out a copy of the script or have it on my iPad for quick reference.
+When I did segments outside of the normal news studio, I would print out a copy of the script.
+Alternatively, I would have it on my iPad for quick reference.
 While these items didn’t appear on camera very often, I appreciated having accessible materials at my fingertips if I needed them.

 Don’t be afraid to have the cane on camera

 There’s a bit of stigma surrounding the blindness cane, and that’s why I never used one in high school.
-It’s up to the student as to whether or not the cane should be included on video, but don’t shy away from it just because it’s a symbol of low vision.
+It’s up to the student as to whether or not the cane should be included on video.
+Don’t shy away from it just because it’s a symbol of low vision.
 If you need the cane, then use it!

 Have an assistant

 I requested that I have a student assistant/human guide when working on school news projects.
-This was normally a friend of mine that would help me make sure the project came out looking the best that it can and would also help with moving equipment and similar tasks.
+This was normally a friend of mine that would help me make sure the project came out looking the best that it can.
+They also would also help with moving equipment and similar tasks.

 Check the background